Intervention (counseling): Effectiveness

 There are questions about the long-term effectiveness of interventions for those addicted to drugs or alcohol.
 A study examining people who were addicted to substances who had undergone a standard intervention (called the Johnson Intervention) found that they had a higher relapse rate than any other method of referral to outpatient Alcohol and Other Drug treatment.
 "The Johnson Institute intervention entails five therapy sessions that prepare the client and his or her family members for a family confrontation meeting."

 One study compared Community Reinforcement Approach and Family Training (CRAFT), Al-Anon facilitation therapy designed to encourage involvement in the 12-step program, and a Johnson intervention and found that all of these approaches were associated with similar improvements in concerned significant other functioning and improvements in their relationship quality with the addicted person.
 However, the CRAFT approach was more effective in engaging initially unmotivated problem drinkers in treatment (64%) as compared with the Al-Anon (13%) and Johnson interventions (30%).

-Civil liberty and forcible intervention

-Sometimes direct interventions involve physical force (for example, by family members or friends) to capture or confine the targeted person.
-In such cases the intervention may be illegal because it deprives the person of liberty without due process of law.